toptobes/portfolio/README.md

 This is just the public version with the identifying info taken out; there's a private repo that's hydrated and deployed to my official website using Vercel.
 You'll have to ask me for the link.

+Also added a small API server which serves static content via Haskell + Scotty which is hosted via Google's Cloud Run.
+It's fully static atm, but I plan to have it scrape my GitHub stars in the future to keep the projects list up-to-date.